Yutaka-Sawada/Rename7/README.md

 # Rename files to 7-bit ASCII

+This replaces Unicode to %XXXX in filenames under current directory.

+Options:
+/e or /encode  : rename filenames by replacing Unicode to %XXXX
+/d or /decode  : restore original filenames with Unicode
+/y or /yes     : rename automatically
+/r or /recurse : search sub-directories recursively
+/s or /space   : substitute each space to %0020
+/f or /force   : substitute each valid %XXXX to %0025XXXX
+/l or /locale  : replace only invalid characters at the locale
+/i or /invalid : replace only invalid filenames on Windows OS
+/u or /unicode : try to display Unicode characters

 ### [ Usage ]

 &nbsp; This application renames files and/or folders, which include non-ASCII characters.